 You can apply for Carer’s Allowance by filling in the application form (CR1).
 You will need to include a medical report that is signed by the person you’re caring for and their doctor.
 You don’t need a medical report if you’re caring for a child getting Domiciliary Care Allowance.

 If you are caring for more than one person, you will also need to fill in a CR2 form.

-Both the CR1 and CR2 forms require a lot of personal information about you, including about your income and means.
+Both the CR1 and CR2 forms require a lot of personal information about you, including details about your income and means.
 You can get help filling out the forms at your local social welfare office or Citizens Information Service which also give out copies of the forms.
-It will take the Department of Social Protection a long time to process your form, so you should check if you’re entitled to Supplementary Welfare Allowance while you’re waiting to hear back.
+It might take the Department of Social Protection some time to process your form, so it is a good idea to check if you’re entitled to Supplementary Welfare Allowance while you wait.